 Do Chia Seeds Make You Poop?

 You heard right!
-Chia seeds are a good source of soluble fiber which helps to keep your pooping schedule regular.
+Chia seeds are a good source of soluble fiber which helps to keep your digestive system schedule regular.

 Also, when the seeds come into contact with water...notice how a gel forms around it?
 That gel actually absorbs the water which will soften the stools and make them easier to pass.